 [Step 5] The Workout

 As you continue to pedal, make sure you are away of your form.
 Assess the difficulty of your exercise.
 If it doesn’t seem like enough of a challenge, don’t be afraid to change things up mid-workout.

 Make sure always to challenge yourself for the best results.
 Try using different tech to make your workout more fun and exciting.
 There are apps out there that are designed for that very purpose.

 Try BigRing Virtual Cycling with a VR headset, or a simple tv program like Zwift to simulate real cycling.
 Have fun with it!

 [Video] How to Use a Recumbent Exercise Bike

 What do you think?
 Are you ready to try a recumbent exercise bike?
-I hope I taught you how to use a recumbent exercise bike well enough to make you feel confident to get on one and get all the benefits you can.
+I hope I taught you how to use a recumbent exercise bike well enough to make you feel confident about getting on one and getting all the benefits you can.
 Do you know of someone who could use a recumbent exercise bike?
 Feel free to share this article with them.

 Please share and tag your friends who you think they’ll like this post.
 I greatly appreciate your kindness!